Canine Flu Immunization and Treatment from Our Boca Raton Veterinarian

-If you've ever had a really bad case of the flue, you know you want to protect everyone in your family against this type of illness -- including the family dog.
-Canine influenza may not be communicable to humans, but it can wreak havoc with your pet's respiratory system, leading to everything from kennel cough to pneumonia.
+If you've ever had a really bad case of the flue, you know you want to protect everyone in your family against this type of illness -- including the families best friend.
+Canine influenza may not be communicable to humans, but it can wreak havoc on your pet's respiratory system, leading to everything from kennel cough to pneumonia.
 While canine flu can be treated, immunization against it is the sensible pet wellness precaution.
 No one wants a loved one to be up all night coughing for weeks.
 Get them the protection they need.
 Your dog can get this protection from your Boca Raton veterinarian at Boca Village Animal Hospital!

 There are actually two distinct strains of canine flu virus, CIV H3N2 and CIV H3N8.
 CIV H3N8 seems to have crossed over to dogs from horses in 2004.
 The CIV H3N2 originally came from birds and has become a major problem in recent years, spreading across at least 30 U.S. states.
 Currently neither strain of canine flu has been transmitted to humans, although it's not impossible that one might someday mutate into a form that could infect the human population as well.
 Canine flu can be transmitted through air, contaminated objects and direct contact with other dogs.